wamuumu/hlf-events/NEW.md

 ```

 > [!TIP]
-> Organizations and orderers differ in their roles and responsibilities within the network.
+> Orderers and peers have different roles: **peers** execute smart contracts, maintain a copy of the channel ledger and host the world state, while **orderers** are responsible for ordering transactions into blocks and ensuring consistency across the network.

-### Chaincode Lifecycle
+### 🔑 Chaincode Lifecycle

-The chaincode defines the business logic of the blockchain application that runs on the organizations' peers.
+The chaincode defines the business logic of the blockchain application that runs on the peer nodes.

 #### Chaincode Installation

-The chaincode must be installed on all peers that will endorse transactions.
-This is done by packaging the chaincode in a **tarball** and then, for simplicity, installing it on each peer.
+Chaincode source code and metadata are bundled into a single file, typically a tarball, with a unique **package ID**.
+This package is the deployable unit that gets installed on the peers of each organization.

 ```bash
 # 1️⃣ Package the chaincode